paulAlexSerban/prj--trillo--all-in-one-booking-app/README.md

 # Trillo All-in-One-Booking-App

-- A frictional All in One Booking app though which the user can book a hotel, a flight, a car and a tour, all in one platform
+- A fictional 'All in One Booking App' through which the user can book a hotel, a flight, a car and a tour, all in one platform.

 ## Used Front-end Concepts